The Traditional Pattern for the Christian Assembly

 This gathering tends to be more formal with a choir processional, altar boys and girls, and with those assisting with worship, including our ministers, wearing robes to signify their service to God.
+Traditional hymns and chants many be sung, and special music may be offered by our choir.

-During this gathering, traditional hymns and chants many be sung, and special music may be performed by our choir.
-Traditional communion liturgy is observed the first Sunday each month, while the "Table Prayer" sung communion liturgy is observed the third Sunday of each month.
+Communion is observed the First and Third Sundays of the month.
+A traditional communion liturgy is observed the first Sunday each month, while the "Table Prayer" liturgy is observed the third Sunday of each month.